RodrigoAk/yolov5/README.md

+# Introduction
+This repository contains the code used in our undergraduate's final assignment (TCC - Trabalho de Conclusão de Curso, in portuguese) to obtain the title of Mechatronics Engineers by the Escola Politécnia, Universidade de São Paulo (EP-USP).

+Authors: Erick Sun and Rodrigo Heira Akamine

 # Jetson Nano - Initial Setup
 The whole kit we are using is one offered by Sparkfun:
 <a href="https://www.sparkfun.com/products/retired/16417" target="_blank">